heroku/heroku-cli-plugin-ai/README.md

 ## `heroku ai:models:detach MODEL_RESOURCE`

-Detach a model resource from an app.
+detach a model resource from an app

 ```
 USAGE
   $ heroku ai:models:detach [MODEL_RESOURCE] -a <value> [-r <value>]

 ARGUMENTS
-  MODEL_RESOURCE  The resource ID or alias of the model resource to detach
+  MODEL_RESOURCE  the resource ID or alias of the model resource to detach

 FLAGS
-  -a, --app=<value>     (required) The name of the Heroku app to detach the model resource from.
+  -a, --app=<value>     (required) the name of the Heroku app to detach the model resource from
   -r, --remote=<value>  git remote of app to use

 DESCRIPTION
-  Detach a model resource from an app.
+  detach a model resource from an app

 EXAMPLES
   $ heroku ai:models:detach claude-3-5-sonnet-acute-41518 --app example-app